Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in classical MNL models

-Sampling of alternatives reduces the computational burden by specifying a quasi-likelihood function approximating Equation (\ref{Eq:ChoiceProb}) using the smaller choice set $D_{n}$. $D_{n}$ is a subset of $C_{n}$ and includes besides the chosen alternative $i$ a number of randomly sampled alternatives.
-Let $P(i|\beta,D_n)^{\dagger}$ in Equation (\ref{Eq:ChoiceProb1}) define the \emph{uncorrected} sampled choice probability.
-By using the sampled choice set $D_{n}$, which is a subset of $C_{n}$, a smaller number of alternatives will be included in the denominator of Equation (\ref{Eq:ChoiceProb1}) and by default an \emph{overestimate} of the true choice probability will be obtained for any given value of $\beta$.
+Sampling of alternatives reduces the computational burden by specifying a quasi-likelihood function approximating Eq.~\eqref{Eq:ChoiceProb} using the smaller choice set $D_{n}$. $D_{n}$ is a subset of $C_{n}$ and includes a number of randomly sampled alternatives, besides the chosen alternative $i$.
+Let $P(i|\beta,D_n)^{\dagger}$ in Eq.~\eqref{Eq:ChoiceProb1} define the \emph{uncorrected} sampled choice probability.
+The first aspect revealed by Eq.~\eqref{Eq:ChoiceProb1} is that by using the sampled choice set $D_{n}$, which is a subset of $C_{n}$, a smaller number of alternatives will be included in the denominator of Eq.~\eqref{Eq:ChoiceProb1} and by default an \emph{overestimate} of the true choice probability will be obtained.
+The second aspect revealed by Eq.~\eqref{Eq:ChoiceProb1} is that fewer utility differences are evaluated.
+These utility differences provide information on the parameters of interest.
+Accordingly, Eq.~\eqref{Eq:ChoiceProb1} may be associated with bias in its corresponding parameter estimates $\hat{\beta}$ because the sampling protocol determines the likelihood for each alternative to enter the subset $D_{n}$, and thereby the utility differences to be evaluated to learn $\beta$.

-\citet{mcfadden1978modeling} has shown that consistent parameter estimates for $\beta$ can be obtained by adding the correction factor $ln(\pi(D_{n}|j))$ to the indirect utility function of alternative $j\text{ }\forall \text{ } j \in D_{n}$, including the chosen alternative $i$. $\pi(D_{n}|j)$ denotes the probability of sampling the choice set $D_{n}$ conditional on alternative $j$ being the chosen alternative.
-The only requirement for consistency is a rather trivial condition - which \citet{mcfadden1978modeling} labels as \emph{Positive Conditioning}, i.e. $\pi(D_{n}|j)>0 \text{ }\forall \text{ } j \in D_{n}$ - needed to evaluate $ln(\pi(D_{n}|j))$. \citet{BenAkiva1985} derive McFadden's correction factor by means of Bayes' rule (see Equations \ref{Eq:McFadBayes}-\ref{Eq:McFadBayes1}):
+\citet{mcfadden1978modeling} proved consistent parameter estimates are obtained by adding the correction factor $ln(\pi(D_{n}|j))$ to the indirect utility function of each alternative $j \in D_{n}$, where $\pi(D_{n}|j)$ denotes the probability of sampling the choice set $D_{n}$ conditional on alternative $j$ being the chosen alternative.
+The only requirement for consistency is a trivial condition on this sampling probability - which \citet{mcfadden1978modeling} labels as \emph{Positive Conditioning}, i.e. $\pi(D_{n}|j)>0 \text{ }\forall \text{ } j \in D_{n}$.
+A positive conditional probability of sampling the choice set $D_{n}$ allows evaluating the correction factor $ln(\pi(D_{n}|j))$.
+Appendix \ref{App:McFadden} replicates \citet{mcfadden1978modeling}'s original proof which, unfortunately, is not easily accessible in this digital age.